Join Our

 About Mount Kailash:

-Known as Kangrinboqe Peak in Tibet, Mount Kailash is one of the most sacred mountains as it is believed to be naval of the universe.
-According to Shiva Purana visiting Mount Kailash and doing its Parikrama would bring good fortune and wash away sins.
-This four-faced holy mountain (North, South, East and West) is the origin of four major rivers of Asia, namely the Indus, Karnali, Brahmaputra, and Sutlej.
+Known as Kangrinboqe Peak in Tibet, Mount Kailash is one of the most sacred mountains as it is believed to be the navel of the universe.
+According to the Shiva Purana, visiting Mount Kailash and doing its Parikrama would bring good fortune and wash away sins.
+This four-faced holy mountain Kailash (North, South, East, and West) is the origin of four major rivers of Asia, namely the Indus, Karnali, Brahmaputra, and Sutlej.

 Mt.
-Kailash has been regarded as Gang Tise or Gang Rinproche in Tibetan which means “The Snow Mountain.
+Kailash has been regarded as Gang Tise or Gang Rinpoche in Tibetan, which means “The Snow Mountain.
 The shape of this magical mountain peak makes it distinguishable from other surrounding peaks.
-The top of Mount Kailash is curved which makes it resemble Shivalinga and it is the only mountain that remains covered with snow throughout the year.
-Mount Kailash is a virgin peak as nobody has ever been able to climb it.
+The top of Mount Kailash is curved, which makes it resemble Shivalinga, and it is the only mountain that remains covered with snow throughout the year.
+Mount Kailash is a virgin peak, as nobody has ever been able to climb it.
 It is said that the process of ageing is faster near Mount Kailash.

 Location of Mount Kailash:

-Mount Kailash is situated in the Ngari Prefecture of Tibet- the Autonomous region of China.
+Mount Kailash is situated in the Ngari Prefecture of Tibet, the Autonomous region of China.
 It lies in the western part of the Tibetan Plateau at an elevation of about 6700m.
-There are two lakes namely Mansarovar Lake and Rakshastal on the foot of Mount Kailash resembling Sun and Mon respectively.
+There are two lakes, namely Mansarovar Lake and Rakshastal, at the foot of Mount Kailash, resembling the Sun and Moon respectively.

 Significance of Mount Kailash: